 Fairs & Expos in Amsterdam & Netherlands

 I Am Not A Tourist – International expat fair in south of the Netherlands organised by Expatica.
 Varied programme from job hunting, self-development and expat life.
-Expected in June 2020 at KLOK gebouw in Eindhoven.
+21 Jun 2020 at KLOK gebouw in Eindhoven.

 Comedy & Shows in Amsterdam